A Prudent Framework for Understanding Risk-Awareness in Demand Response: Proof of Theorem

-\begin{proof} By definition, the state cost function $C(x)$ is continuously differentiable, super quadratic, convex, and symmetrical with the y-axis.
+\begin{proof} By definition, the state cost function $C(x)$ is continuously differentiable, superquadratic, convex, and symmetrical with the y-axis.
 This means the first-order derivative $c(x)$ is strictly convex when $x\geq0$ and strictly concave when $x < 0$.
 We also have $c(x)=-c(-x)$ as $c(x)$ is symmetric about the origin.

 Then we analyze the property of $\phi^{-1}(x) = c(x)+a_{\mathrm{p}} x$. \begin{itemize} \item For convexity, the affine function $a_{\mathrm{p}} x$ doesn't affect the function convexity, so the function convexity is determined by $c(x)$.
 This means $\phi^{-1}(x)$ is strictly convex when $x\geq0$ and strictly concave when $x<0$. \item Because the $c(x)$ is strictly increase, $\phi^{-1}(x)$ is strictly increase. \item In terms of the symmetry, as $c(x)$ and $a_{\mathrm{p}} x$ are symmetry about the origin, $\phi^{-1}(x)$ is symmetry about the origin. \item Intuitively, we have $\phi^{-1}(0) = 0$ \end{itemize}